by-The-Lindemans/Equitable_Public_Benefit_License/ADOPTER_GUIDE.md

-# Adopter Guide - PBE-L v1.0
+# Adopter Guide - EPBL v0.2.0-rc1

-This guide is the authoritative instructions for adopting PBE-L. The README links here to avoid duplication.
+This guide is the authoritative instructions for adopting EPBL.
+The README links here to avoid duplication.

 ## For repository maintainers
 1) Copy [LICENSE.txt](./LICENSE.txt) unchanged to the repo root.
 2) Keep both templates in [attestation/](./attestation/); do not commit completed attestations.
 3) Add the License badge from [BADGE.md](./BADGE.md) to your [README.md](./README.md).
-4) Point users to the [For users of PBE-L software (Licensees)](https://github.com/by-The-Lindemans/Public_Benefit_Equity_License/blob/main/ADOPTER_GUIDE.md#for-users-of-pbe-l-software-licensees) section below; maintainers do not collect or store attestations.
+4) Point users to the [For users of EPBL software (Licensees)](https://github.com/by-The-Lindemans/Public_Benefit_Equity_License/blob/main/ADOPTER_GUIDE.md#for-users-of-epbl-software-licensees) section below; maintainers do not collect or store attestations.

-## For users of PBE-L software (Licensees)
+## For users of EPBL software (Licensees)
 1) Compute your eligibility caps each year:
    - - FTE Headcount = total paid hours during the 13-week window ending on the Measurement Date ÷ 520; round to the nearest whole number (half-up).
    - Org Net Assets Cap = 2 x FTE Headcount x Net Worth Cap